Scholarships in Malaysia

 Government Scholarships

 The National Security Education Program funds the David L. Boren Scholarships, ultra-competitive and hotly contested among undergraduate and graduate students.
-The scholarships provide generous awards to students engaging in challenging programs of study in critical needs areas, such as Malaysia.
+The scholarships provide generous awards to students eager to study in and about areas of the world critical to U.S. national security, such as Malaysia.
 Eligible applicants must possess top academic scores and be participating in a program that allows them full immersion in the common culture and Malay language.
-Students who are willing to consider a career in national security are preferred and recipients are required to repay the funding with service in the Department of Defense or Homeland Security after graduation.
-Up to $25,000 is given to hundreds of students each year.
+Students considering a career in national security are preferred and recipients are required to work for a term for the federal government.
+Up to $20,000 is given for a one-year immersion.

 Private Funding

-The Blakemore Foundation sponsors the Blakemore Freeman Fellowships that award graduate students or professionals a monetary gift to participate in advanced language study in Asia.
-This includes those pursuing education in the Malay language.
-Preference is given to those who demonstrate a professional need for the language.
-Only applicants pursuing a full year of study are considered.
+The Blakemore Foundation sponsors the Blakemore Freeman Fellowships that award graduate students to participate in advanced language study.
+Preference is given to those who demonstrate a professional need for the language they want to study.
+Only applicants pursuing a full year of intensive study are considered.